fivetran/dbt_salesforce_formula_utils/README.md

 **Output**: All formulas for the chosen source table will be generated in a `select` statement.
 This output differs from Option 1 only in the format of compiled code.

+> This option makes use of the `fivetran_formula` lookup table, which requires the package to combine fields' formulas into a SQL query for each source table.
+This option does not support double-nested formulas and may be incomplete compared to Option #1.

 ### Option 3: Generate only specified formula fields using package-made query
-> This option makes use of the `fivetran_formula` lookup table, which requires the package to combine fields' formulas into a SQL query for each source table.
-This option does not support double-nested formulas.

 If you would like your model to generate only a specified subset of your formula fields related to your source table then you will need to:
 1. Create a new file in your models folder and name it `your_table_name_here`.sql (e.g. `customer.sql`; this is not necessary but recommended as best practice).
-2. Add the below snippet calling the `sfdc_formula_view` macro into the file.
+2. Add the below snippet calling the `sfdc_formula_view` macro into the file and:
-    a) Update the `source_table` argument to be the source table name for which you are generating the model (e.g. `customer`).
+    - åUpdate the `source_table` argument to be the source table name for which you are generating the model (e.g. `customer`).
-    b) Update the `fields_to_include` argument to contain all the fields from your source that you would like to be included in the final output.
+  - Update the `fields_to_include` argument to contain all the fields from your source that you would like to be included in the final output.
 Be sure that the field(s) you would like to include are enclosed within brackets as an array (ie. `[]`)
 ```sql
 {{ salesforce_formula_utils.sfdc_formula_view(
     source_table='your_source_table_name_here',